raws-robert/Final-Eclipse/README.md

 ![image](https://github.com/raws-robert/Final-Eclipse/assets/172075414/428bcb9b-c411-4916-bc68-409c8e70e249)

 Next up in the top, click Local Themes.
 This is a local theme!
-If your on the discord website it should say "Import Theme", Else it should say "Open Themes Folder", Click on which ever button is on your screen. and just click Ctrl + V.
+If your on the discord website it should say "Import Theme", Else it should say "Open Themes Folder", Click on which ever button is on your screen. and just click Ctrl + V when the window pops up.
 You should have the discord theme imported, now just enable it!
 If you have any issues, or questions, anything like that. my Discord is @jarfix0